 How are Gemmule produced?

-During the autumn season, freshwater sponges die by leaving behind a large number of gemmules.
-These gemmules produced by the sponges remain active by withstanding unfavorable environmental conditions both in winter and summer season.
+During autumn, freshwater sponges die by leaving behind numerous gemmules.
+These gemmules produced by the sponges remain active by withstanding unfavourable environmental conditions both in winter and summer season.
 Gemmules begin to develop into new sponges when there is an availability of an abundance of water.